smontanaro/flickr-tools/README.md

 without any directory info, you currently must keep them in the same directory and run the app from that directory.
 Someday I might get around to changing that.

+## Command Line ##

+At minimum, you need to give the `--user` argument so you can login.
+By default, it will fetch the user's photos.
+You can also give the `--album` argument to restrict view to a particular album.

+When first written, the goal was to identify and download "orphan" photos, those which were in no albums or in just the Auto Upload album.
+The goal was to allow download and deletion of such orphan photos to reduce the user's Flickr footprint.
+Accordingly, photo deletion is split into two parts, `--delete-orphans` and `--delete-all` The latter is subservient to the former (you need to delete orphan images if you want to delete non-orphan images).
+This is probably not the best way to do things.
+It's just the current state of affairs.
+If any photos are candidates for deletion, the program prompts for confirmation.

+Generally speaking, you will want to save (`--save`) the photos, but it's not required.
+Similarly, you can choose to specify a SQLite3 database file, but it's not required.

+For debugging purposes, you can use `--maxphotos` to only process a subset of available photos.
+The `--verbose` flag produces plenty of output.
+Without it, the program is basically silent.

+### Examples ###

+  * Download the Auto Upload album, save its photos, and delete those which are orphans from Flickr:

+    `flickr_download --user you --save auto-upload --album 'Auto Upload' --delete-orphans`

+  * Download an album named `My Bikes`, but don't save or delete anything, just save the details to a SQLite3 database named `flickr.db`:

+    `flickr_download --user you --album 'My Bikes' --database flickr.db`